ahmadawais/create-node-cli/readme.md

 <br>

 Or you can back me by checking out my super fun video course.
-After building hundreds of developer automation tools used by millions of developers, I am sharing exactly how you can do it yourself with minimum effective effort.
-Learn to build Node.js & JavaScript based CLI (Command Line Interface) apps.
-Automate the grunt work, do more in less time, impress your manager, and help the community.
-→ I'm sharing it all in this online video course. <a href="https://nodecli.com/?utm_source=FOSS&utm_medium=FOSS&utm_campaign=create-node-cli" target="_blank">Node CLI Automation without wasting a 1,000 hours</a> →</p>
+After building hundreds of developer automation tools used by millions of developers, I am teaching exactly how you can do it yourself with minimum effective effort.
+Learn to build Node.js & JavaScript based CLI (Command Line Interface) apps & npm packages.
+Automate the grunt work, do more in less time, impress your manager, make more salary, and help the community.
+I'm sharing it all in this step-by-step 100-videos course.
+[Node CLI Automation without wasting a thousand hours][n] →

 [![NodeCLI.com](https://raw.githubusercontent.com/ahmadawais/stuff/master/nodecli/featured.jpg)][n]